ff0000-ad-tech/ad-canvas/README.md

 ### Example

-Draw a bitmap data into a CanvasDrawer.
+Draw a bitmap data into a `CanvasDrawer`.
 In this example, the source is referenced by the name of the bitmap, as ID'd by [ImageManager](https://github.com/ff0000-ad-tech/ad-control/blob/master/README.md) - this might be `"myBitmap.png"` for instance.

 ```javascript
 let myImage = new CanvasImage({